 What Makes Them Different

 * This is info noted by the manufacturer, however we tell patients for either neuromodulator that results vary by individual (and metabolism).
+It’s very typical for Botox or Dysport to last approximately 3-4 months.
 Regardless of product, we check in for a 3 month appointment.
 You’ll know when it’s starting to wear off.

 Pricing per unit is different, so ultimately there is a slight difference in total price.